AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Nested layout container inside another resized layout container shows an incorrect number of columns for its child components, resulting in these components not being aligned to the grid (NPR-36359).

-* External Link Checker displays valid external links as invalid links (NPR-36289).
+* External Linkchecker displays valid external links as invalid links (NPR-36289).

 * After displaying references for some time, the references panel starts showing an error message (NPR-36167).